matttrent/matttrent.com/src/reading.md

 ## Recently finished

+- __Chris Bellamy,__ [Absolute War](http://amzn.to/2ohqjmn).
+First in what I imagine will be many books about the Eastern Front of WWII{{#sidenote "absolutewar"}}I highly recommend Dan Carlin's [Ghosts of the Ostfront](http://www.dancarlin.com/product/hardcore-history-ghosts-ostfront-series/) series, if you're at all curious.{{/sidenote}}.
+The book focused on military operations and the logistics of those movements, and vignettes of the major characters.
+While I didn't want the book to be overwhelmed with stories from the front, I found the book glossed over it to a surprising degree.
+If you skim too fast, you could miss a million deaths.
+- __Kim Zetter,__ [Countdown to Zero Day](http://amzn.to/2qnEMhZ).
+The story behind Stuxnet, sabotage of the Iranian nuclear program and the vulnerability of infrastructure in the coming age of cyber-warfare.
+The future is scary.
 - __Richard Rhodes,__ [The Making of the Atomic Bomb](http://amzn.to/2qtaARX).
 Absolutely fascinating history of the making of one of the most amazing (and horrifying) scientific and technological achievements of humanity.
 Rhodes does a stellar job of weaving the stories of the science, the people, the philosophy, the politics and the logistics.
 Will read again.
 - __Daniel Coyle,__ [The Talent Code](http://amzn.to/2qiXoCF).
 What is necessary to give rise to talent, in any area.
 I'm having trouble summarizing it, but there are some good gems among the pop-neuroscience and personal anecdotes.
 - __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965](http://amzn.to/2p9cSZS).
 Continuing the previous biography about Churchill's time as Prime Minister during WWII.
 I got too fascinated in the Eastern Front and stopped in favor of reading on that.